 Limited Wardrobe: On the other hand, they always seem to go to school in the same clothes.
 Even when the second half of Season 2 started up and you'd think that they'd want to advertise the School's Out line.

-Unusual Ears: Clawdeen has wolf ears instead of regular ears, Draculaura has Pointy Ears and Lagoona actually has fins for ears.
+Unusual Ears: Clawdeen, and her siblings, have wolf ears instead of regular ears, Draculaura has Pointy Ears and Lagoona actually has fins for ears.
 Then there's the werecat trio.
 Justified because, well...

 Vampire Vords: Draculaura can pronounce her Ws, at least, but she otherwise has a noticeable (and very cute) unspecifiable Eastern European accent.